dunglas/mercure/spec/mercure.md

 updates lost can cause data lost.

-To detect if a data lost ocurred, the subscriber **CAN** compare the value of the `Last-Event-ID` response HTTP header with the `Last-Event-ID` it requested.
+To detect if a data lost ocurred, the subscriber **CAN** compare the value of the `Last-Event-ID` response HTTP header with the last event ID it requested.
 In case of data lost, the subscriber **SHOULD** re-fetch the original topic.

 Note: Native `EventSource` implementations don't give access to headers associated with the HTTP